Have you ever used a knife as a garden tool?

 #OTD Today is National Pick Strawberries Day

 Last year, instead of annual hanging baskets, I installed hanging strawberry baskets over my herb garden.
-They turned out great and it was fun to harvest (and eat) strawberries as I worked in the garden.
+They turned out great, and it was fun to harvest (and eat) strawberries as I worked in the garden.
 There is undeniably something extra special about the taste of a sun-warmed strawberry picked straight off of the vine.
-Between me and my student gardeners, there weren't many strawberries left to bring in the house.
-Still, it was a fun alternative to an annual basket and I think I'll do it again this year.
+Between my student gardeners and me, there weren't many strawberries left to bring in the house.
+Still, it was a fun alternative to an annual basket, and I think I'll do it again this year.

 In the late 18th century, the first strawberries were grown in France.

 It's sweet to read early newspaper accounts of strawberries during the 1800s.

 In 1843 the New York Daily Herald announced that the first strawberries went to Pattinson's on the corner of Ann and Nassau, and they reported that they were as red as the last day.
 It also noted that strawberries were selling in Baltimore at $.03-$.06 a quart for the best; While green peas were abundant - selling for two shillings a peck.

 Twenty years later, the first strawberries were announced in this adorable newspaper account out of Columbus, Ohio - from the Daily Ohio Statesman on May 27, 1864.
 Here's what it said: